syncfusion-content/winui-docs/winui/Cartesian-Charts/Selection.md

 ## Enable Series Selection

 Series selection is used to highlight a particular series when using multiple series.
-Series selection is enabled by setting the [Type](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html#Syncfusion_UI_Xaml_Charts_ChartSelectionBehavior_Type) property value to [Series](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html#Syncfusion_UI_Xaml_Charts_SfCartesianChart_Series) in [ChartSelectionBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html).
-The [SeriesSelectionBrush](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html#Syncfusion_UI_Xaml_Charts_ChartSelectionBehavior_SeriesSelectionBrush) property is used to set the brush color to highlight the series.
+Series selection is enabled by create an instance of [SeriesSelectionBehavior]() and set it to the [SelectionBehavior]() property of [SfCartesianChart]().
+The [SelectionBrush]() property is used to set the brush color to highlight the series.

 {% tabs %}